 Near Union in Monroe County, West Virginia — The American South (Appalachia)

 Location.
-37° 35.704′ N, 80° 32.565′ W. Marker is near Union, West Virginia, in Monroe County.
-Marker is on 5th Street (U.S. 219) 0.1 miles north of Knobs Road, on the left when traveling north.
+37° 34.26′ N, 80° 34.26′ W. Marker is near Union, West Virginia, in Monroe County.
+Marker is at the intersection of Koontz Road (U.S. 219) and County Route 10/5, on the left when traveling south on Koontz Road.
 Touch for map.
-The town of Union never grew, so the monument sits in the middle of a large field.
 Marker is in this post office area: Union WV 24983, United States of America.
+Touch for directions.